Shinzu/vagrant-hyperv/README.md

 ## Hyper V setup

-Since Hyper V on Win10 comes with the so called "Default" Network switch that changes his network range on every reboot, we crate first a natted Network with an statis ip range.
+Since Hyper V on Win10 comes with the so called "Default" Network switch that changes his network range on every reboot, we crate first a natted Network with an static ip range.

 This network has no dhcp enabled so you need care of the ip assignment in the vm by yourself.